sunplex07/sunplex07/README.md

 ### Lighthouse Suite

 ```
-An education suite aimed to provide a highly productive and centric experienced and user friendly design.
+An education suite aimed to provide a highly productive, centric experience and user friendly design.

 Progress: ███████░░░░░░░░░░░░░░░░░░░░ 25%
 ```